AiraaMel/AiraaMel/README.md

 💸Business lover

-🎧 Do everthing listening music, like 24 hours per day

-✈️ My dream is to visit every continent and connect with cultures around the world.
+🎧 Do everthing listening music, like 24 hours per day ✈️ My dream is to visit the world.

-🏎️ I’m a Formula 1 and cars fanatic

-🍪 Cooking is my love language
+🏎️ A Formula 1 fan fueled by speed, strategy, and adrenaline 🍪 Cooking is my love language
 🌐 I’m passionate about learning new languages
 🎀 Balance between the most girly things possible while not

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=AiraaMel&theme=rose)